 Temple territory

-The cave is located near the temple Wat Chiang Dao.
-The territory is small, but it is quite beautiful, be sure to look like.
-Behind the modern temple in the Gzhel style, two stupas stick out and there are several Buddha statues in niches among the stones and the jungle.
+The cave is located near the Wat Chiang Dao temple.
+The territory is small, but it is quite beautiful, be sure to walk around and take a look.
+Behind a modern temple in style «Gzhel» two stupas stick out and there are several statues of Buddhas in niches among stones and jungle.
 These are probably the remains of an old temple.
-Looks entertaining, straight piece of a lost world.
+Looks interesting, straight piece of the lost world.

 The road from the highway to Chiang Dao is very beautiful